leabrodyheine/Trivia-Quiz-Website/README.md

 ## Aims

-The main aim of this project is to develop a clearly structured single-page web application to practice using APIs for accessing remote services, manipulating JSON and arrays, manipulating the DOM, and incorporating the results into a web application.
+The main aim of this project is to develop a clearly structured font-end single-page web application to practice using APIs for accessing remote services, manipulating JSON and arrays, manipulating the DOM, and incorporating the results into a web application.

 ## Overview